How Much Does Skylight Installation Cost in 2026?

 Proper flashing is the single most important factor in preventing leaks.
 Every skylight installation should include a manufacturer-specific flashing kit designed for your roof type.

-Your contractor should handle the permit process.
-If a contractor tells you that you do not need a permit for a skylight, that is a red flag.
+NJ permit cost: $100-$350.
+Your contractor should handle the entire permit and inspection process.
+If a contractor says you do not need a permit, that is a red flag.

-Installing multiple skylights at once saves money per unit because the crew is already set up.
-Expect a discount of 10-20% per additional skylight when installing two or more at the same time.
+Installing multiple skylights at the same time saves money per unit because the crew is already set up on the roof.
+Expect a discount of 10-20% per additional skylight when installing two or more simultaneously.

 Skylight Installation Cost in New Jersey by County

 Labor rates and permit costs vary across NJ counties.
-Here is what to expect in the areas we serve:
+Here is what to expect in the areas we serve most frequently:

 |---|---|---|